160 Google Ranking Factors (Why Your Website is Dying)

 This is the first question you may be having in your mind.
 According to Matt Cutts, the domain age matters but not as much as people think.

-The 4 months old domain and the 8 months old domain don’t differ.
+A 4 months old domain and an 8 months old domain don’t differ.

 This is a kind of complicated stuff to understand.
 According to Google, it depends on the type of domain and the latency.
 People legitimate domains get registered many years ago before they get used.

 If you’re thinking about buying an old domain, you better check its history.
 Let’s say the domain was used by a Casino website, and you want to start a blog, it will definitely put some negative impact.

 It’s also one of the Google ranking factors everyone talks about.
 But it’s not going to boost your website at a higher level, but having a keyword signal always helps.